-Charlotte Green is a history teacher and experiential learning coordinator at Miss Hall’s School in Pittsfield, Massachusetts.
-Charlotte has taught a range of courses in the department since 2016, including World History, Ancient Egyptian History, Cultural Anthropology, Bioarchaeology, Philosophy, and AP Human Geography.
-Charlotte came to Miss Hall’s from Island Academy International School in Antigua, where she had taught history and International Baccalaureate (IB) courses since 2013.
-She also previously served as a Teaching Assistant in the Elwin Sykes Teaching Assistant Program at Phillips Andover Academy in Andover, Massachusetts, and as a Teaching Fellow at Yale University after completing her Master’s degree at Yale.
+Charlotte Green teaches high school history courses in Rye, New York.
+She has taught a range of courses over the last ten years, including topics in U.S. History, World History, Ancient Egyptian History, Cultural Anthropology, Bioarchaeology, Philosophy, and AP Human Geography.
+She has experience teaching in both boarding schools and day schools, as well as both AP and International Baccalaureate (IB) courses.
+She worked as a Teaching Fellow at Yale University after completing her Master’s degree at Yale.
 Charlotte has a B.A. in Anthropology & History from Muhlenberg College and holds an M.A. in Archaeological Studies from Yale.
 Her passions include the study of culture, government and politics, and archaeology.

-Amy Trenkle is an eighth grade U.S. history teacher, National History Day sponsor, and Model UN advisor, at Alice Deal Middle School in Washington, D.C., where she has been teaching since 2012.
+Amy Trenkle is an eighth grade U.S. history teacher at Ida B. Wells Middle School in Washington, D.C.
 She has been a teacher with DC Public Schools since 1999.
-She is a National Board Certified Teacher in early adolescence social studies/history, National Geographic Certified Teacher, has a Master’s in International Education from The George Washington University and currently is writing her thesis for her second Masters, this one, in American History.
+She is a National Board Certified Teacher in early adolescence social studies/history, National Geographic Certified Teacher, has a Master’s in International Education from The George Washington University and a Masters in American History from Pace University.
 Amy believes in experiential learning, place based education, and using the museums in her city and across the country to make concrete connections for her students to their history curriculum.
 She has served on several teacher advisory boards to local museums and organizations, including the National Portrait Gallery, DC Area Educators for Social Justice, the Eisenhower Memorial, Smithsonian Center for Education and Museum Studies, the National Museum of American History, the Newseum, the Global Classrooms DC, and the National Building Museum.
-This past winter she traveled to Antarctica as a National Geographic Grosvenor Teacher Fellow.
+In December 2018 she traveled to Antarctica as a National Geographic Grosvenor Teacher Fellow.
 Currently, Amy is serving as an adjunct professor of education at American University.
-During the summer and on her off time, she enjoys traveling internationally and spending time in National Parks with her husband and their dog, Spud.
+During the summer and on her off time, she enjoys traveling and spending time in National Parks with her husband and their dogs Nellie and Minnie.